No. 11. MID MAY. The T-shirt and T. Gabner Rughut, the Phillips hoax, more derailers. A long one for shut-ins.

 Our standard, fully lugged frames, about $1,600, and come with a seat post and headset.
 They’re built in one of two small frame shops in Taiwan, and the builders are as good or better than ninety-nine percent of the frame builders in America.
 Then they’re painted by a 1.5-person shop in Taichung.
 We have the best selection of fine, investment-cast lugs and fork crowns in the world, because we’ve invested so heavily in them since 1994.

 Our custom frames cost $4,000 with no headset, seat post, or bottom bracket.
 They are our unique design for you, based on your dimensions, weight, riding style, and use.
 They’re built in Colorado, by Mark Nobilette.
 Mark also builds our Roadeo road frames.
 Mark’s been a custom frame builder since 1972 and also makes his own brand frames.
-He’s a perfect fit here—an artist, technician, and problem solver who consistently comes up with creative solutions look gorgeous.
+He’s a perfect fit here—an artist, technician, and problem solver who consistently comes up with creative solutions that work and look gorgeous.

 Customs are painted by Joe Bell, who’s been painting bikes since the ’70s, and has maintained his unequalled standards for decades.
 His paint is thin, detailed, crisp, and tough, and he is generous in his compliments of other frame painters.
 When I think of Joe Bell, I realize that he is better at painting bicycle frames than I have ever been at anything, and has been a personal inspiration since I’ve known him.